Trodelvy® (sacituzumab govitecan-hziy)

 14

-aTEAEs were defined as any adverse events that began or worsened on or after the first dose date of study drug ≤30 days (or ≤90 days for SAEs) after the last dose date of study drug or the initiation of subsequent anticancer therapy (including crossover treatment).
+aTEAEs were defined as any adverse events that began or worsened on or after the first dose date of study drug up to 30 days (or 90 days for SAEs) after the last dose date of study drug or the initiation of subsequent anticancer therapy (including crossover treatment).

-Combined preferred terms of neutropenia include neutrophil count decreased, leukopenia includes white blood cell count decreased, anemia includes hemoglobin decreased and red blood cell count decreased, thrombocytopenia includes platelet count decreased, fatigue includes asthenia.
+Note: Combined preferred terms of neutropenia include neutrophil count decreased; leukopenia includes WBC count decreased; anemia includes Hgb decreased and RBC count decreased; thrombocytopenia includes platelet count decreased; and fatigue includes asthenia.

 SG + Pembro (n=221)